bendmorris/scotch/docs/scotch.markdown

 ### Threads

-Using the `thread` keyword followed by a proc will execute the proc cocurrently, creating a lightweight thread.
+Using the `thread` keyword followed by a proc will execute the proc concurrently, creating a lightweight thread.

 ### Data constructors